"Companies have got to learn to eat change for breakfast." Tom Peters

 DC: Picture the wires of your brain reaching and firing.
 That's the sweet spot, when you're actually creating new circuitry rather than reading the same thing repeatedly which is like lying in a warm bath of information.
 The goal is to connect up those wires and to use them in the same way that you would use muscles in a gym.
 If you went to a gym and spent your hour lifting 12-ounce weights, you would not get very strong.
 But if you'd spend five minutes trying to lift the heaviest weight you could lift, you'd get stronger a lot faster.

-viagra for sale in usa with no prescription This is all very unglamorous, all your talk in the book of Spartan conditions and slow, methodical work.
+This is all very unglamorous, all your talk in the book of Spartan conditions and slow, methodical work.
 This is a little bit of an anathema, we all want the luxuries that are easy.
-Have you been seeing that kind of response to the book, like "Oh, that means I have to actually work at this?"where to buy viagra with paypal
+Have you been seeing that kind of response to the book, like "Oh, that means I have to actually work at this?"

 DC: I know, there's a bit of an "eat your vegetables" message there, and, you know, it's just true.
 When you look at the lives of top performers, in any business, whether it's Warren Buffet or Yo-Yo Ma, what you end up finding is craftspeople, people who have built a life around the humbler workaday values, people who will push themselves to the edge of their abilities over and over again.
 I think it is a bit of a Spartan message.
 The beauty of it, though, is the freedom and control that that can create.
 I think a lot of us spend a lot of time grinding out effort without much control, just feeling we need to put in the hours.